 After nearly a century of French rule, in the mid-20th century, Vietnam was split into communist (north) and non-communist (south) halves.
 By 1975, Vietnam was made whole again, but as a communist country.
 Even with the economic reforms and restoration of diplomatic ties human rights are limited in Vietnam, especially freedom of religion; most of Vietnam is Buddhist, less than 10% is Catholic.
 You’ll find yourself teaching English or working in cafes forming relationships and friendships with the locals, ultimately to share the love of the Father.

-Once a part of Romania, this former Soviet republic declared independence in 1991.
-Moldova, one of the poorest European countries, is riddled with a high underground crime rate.
-This country is vulnerable as a transit point of human trafficking.
-The main language spoken is Romanian (also called Moldovan) but there's debate as to what the Moldovan ethnicity is exactly.
-We need people who will bring kingdom clarity and declare the peace of God over a land filled with confusion and chaos.
+Once a part of Romania and a former Soviet Republic, Moldova declared independence in 1991.
+Immediately after, the economy severely declined.
+Because it relies so heavily on agriculture, Moldova is the poorest country is Europe.
+It is also riddled with underground crime and is a vulnerable transit point of human trafficking.
+Because the main language is Romanian, there's debate as to what the Moldovan ethnicity is exactly.
+Will you share the peace of God over a land searching for hope?